yoitsro/teatime.io/README.md

 teatime.io
 ==========

-The API for the teatime.io service
+The API for the http://teatime.io service.